Problem with the Median House Price. Things You Must Know.

 What is the Median House Price?

 The median house price is the midpoint of prices of properties sold in a specific area, in a given period of time.
-IE, it is the price of properties that property buyers and property investors are buying.
+IE, it is the price of properties that property buyers and property investors have bought.
+This is important, and we'll explain why.

 The median price is where half of the properties sold are priced above this point and half are priced below.
-Unlike the average house price, which can be skewed by extremely high or low values or outliers, the median price offers a slightly more balanced view of the typical home value within a market.
-It is however, not immune to bias which we will discuss later.
+Unlike the average house price, which can be skewed by extremely high or low values or outliers, the median price offers a slightly more balanced view of the typical home value within a market in most situations.
+It is however, not immuned to bias which we will discuss later.

 How is the Median House Price Determined?